TRANSFORMATION

 One goal of our Transformation Strategy was to increase the number of BIPOC-led agencies in our Community Grant Fund.

 To do that, we knew we needed to change our process.
 The results were eye-opening, and they allowed us to make immediate improvements to our application process.
-The fruit of those changes can be seen in our 2023-2026 Community Grant Fund cohort, which is by far the most diverse it’s ever been: the number of funded agencies led or founded by people of color from 9 agencies in the 2020–23 grant cycle to 18 in our current 2023–26 cycle.
+The fruit of those changes can be seen in our 2023-2026 Community Grant Fund cohort, which is by far the most diverse it’s ever been: the number of funded agencies led or founded by people of color increased from 9 agencies in the 2020–23 grant cycle to 18 in our current 2023–26 cycle.

 WHILE THAT’S A GOOD START, we’re determined to keep pushing for greater BIPOC representation among our agency partners.